 For the first time in 2021/22, Maths Hubs have the opportunity to provide a programme for secondary non-specialist teachers of mathematics that had previously been realised by the TSST programme, thus enabling them to understand, teach and support pupils in the maths classroom.

 The outline of the programme is:

-If any participants in the Telford Work Group are unable to attend one of the face to face workshops, they will be welcome to switch to the online workshops as an alternative, by arrangement.
+If any participants in the online Work Group are unable to attend one of the workshops, they will be welcome to attend the face to face workshop (Telford) as an alternative, by arrangement.

 Mathematics is a creative and highly interconnected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject (National Curriculum).